 Advice only, fee-for-service financial planners are comprehensive advisors who can help you fit together all the different pieces of your financial puzzle and don’t sell any products whatsoever.
 It is estimated there are 150 financial planners (individuals, not companies) providing advice-only financial planning in Canada, though unlike us, some of these individuals do also sell products.
 In contrast, there are 18,000 Certified Financial Planners (CFPs), 25,000 financial planners and 90,000 financial advisors.
 That means about 1/6 of 1% of Canada’s financial advisors provide advice-only financial planning and even less are completely independent, selling only their advice.

 For most Canadians, investment advice is the only real financial advice they get.
 Even tax planning advice is elusive, given that most people’s accountants simply do their tax return and nothing more. advice-only financial planning brings the integration of all areas of personal finance to the forefront and makes it the sole goal of the client-advisor relationship.
 True advice-only financial planning ensures that the planner and their company are compensated solely by agreed-upon fees paid by the client.
 This means there are no hidden costs, third party financial motivations or kick-backs – the planner represents the client and only the client.
 Objectivity is the name of the game, which is important in a global financial market that can be fraught with conflicts of interest.

 Advice-only financial planning should not be confused with fee-based investment management, where an investor pays an annual fee to their investment advisor based on a percentage of their investments.
 A fee-based approach is simply a way to pay your investment advisor.

-advice-only financial planning keeps advice and potential products separate, so most clients who work with a advice-only financial planner will also have a separate investment advisor and insurance agent.
+Advice-only financial planning keeps advice and potential products separate, so most clients who work with an advice-only financial planner will also have a separate investment advisor and insurance agent.